GESIS-Methods-Hub/guidelines-for-methods/method-guide.md

 # Method Submission Guide
-*Version 2.0*

 *This document serves as a guide for developing and submitting methods to the Methods Hub.
-It assists in method preparation through workflows, checklists, and guidelines to ensure conformance to the defined standards.*
+It assists in method preparation through checklist, template and guidelines to ensure conformance to the defined standards.*

-**Abstract:**
+**Abstract**

 The Methods Hub is an infrastructure project whose goal is to provide open and accessible computational methods to collect, access, and work with Digital Behavioral Data (DBD).
 The bulk of methods will stem from computer science, notably showcasing cutting-edge AI/ML techniques, alongside those originating from social sciences.
 It aims to serve as a pioneering platform designed to facilitate the propagation of computer science methodologies into social science research.

-*Note: This is a living document for content submission guidelines and therefore, the method submission scenarios, their definition and the checklist to adhere to are frozen for release 2 (July 2025).
-Additional changes in this regard will be considered for the next release.*

 *Verify conformance to the method guidelines using the [method checklist](https://github.com/GESIS-Methods-Hub/guidelines-for-methods/blob/main/method-checklists)*